liangzifei/MRH-Net/README.md

 ## 5.3 Network Testing

-  Testing data can be generated using demo_testingG in Matlab (it calls MRH_testingG.m).
+  Testing data can be generated using demo_testingPrep in Matlab (it calls MRH_testingPrep.m).
 The network trained can be applied to the testing data using demo_testing in Matlab (it calls MRH_testing.mlx).
 Please update the following parameters:

 ```
      load_data = '.\Test_Data\testdataPatch_mouse.mat';   <--- the testing data.